MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-capacity.md

 ### Fabric

 [Microsoft Fabric](/fabric) is an Azure offering that brings together new and existing components from Power BI, Azure Synapse, and Azure Data Explorer into a single integrated environment.
 Fabric uses *F* SKUs and supports embedding Power BI items.
-To read more about *F* SKUs see [Microsoft Fabric licenses](/fabric/enterprise/licenses).
+To read more about *F* SKUs, see [Microsoft Fabric licenses](/fabric/enterprise/licenses).

 ## Capacity and SKUs